The Invisible Dome: How the Urban Heat Island Amplified Paris’ June Extremes

 Data Annex

-The raw meteorological data and station metadata utilized for this analysis are provided below for reference and reproducibility.
+The raw meteorological data and station metadata utilised for this analysis are provided below for reference and reproducibility.

 |---|---|---|---|---|---|